pingcap/docs-dm/en/dm-upgrade.md

 ### Main changes

 - Add English UI for DM Portal
-- Add `--more` parameter to `query-status` command to display complete synchronization status information
+- Add the `--more` parameter in the `query-status` command to show complete replication status information
 - Fix the issue that `resume-task` might fail to resume the replication task which is interrupted by the abnormal connection to the downstream TiDB server
 - Fix the issue that the online DDL operation cannot be properly replicated after a failed replication task is restarted because the online DDL meta information has been cleared after the DDL operation failure
 - Fix the issue that `query-error` might cause the DM-worker to panic after `start-task` goes into error